 Is English harder to learn than Mandarin or Arabic?

-For native speakers of European languages, English is generally easier to learn than Mandarin or Arabic, mainly due to similarities in grammar and vocabulary.
-However, for speakers of Asian or Semitic languages, English can present unique challenges, especially in pronunciation and idioms.
+For native speakers of European languages, English generally presents less difficulty than Mandarin or Arabic, primarily due to grammatical and lexical similarities.
+However, for speakers of Asian or Semitic languages, English can present unique challenges, particularly in pronunciation and idiomatic expressions.

 Why do so many people think English is hard to learn?

-English’s reputation comes from its irregular spelling, huge vocabulary, and countless idiomatic expressions.
-Learners also often find the use of phrasal verbs and articles confusing, especially if these aren’t features of their native language.
+English’s reputation stems from irregular spelling patterns, extensive vocabulary requirements, and numerous idiomatic expressions.
+Learners frequently find phrasal verbs and article usage confusing, especially when these features don’t exist in their native language.

 What are the easiest aspects of English for learners?

-Learners often appreciate that English verbs don’t change much by person or gender, and that nouns have no grammatical gender.
-The abundance of accessible learning resources also helps make the process smoother.
+Learners often appreciate that English verbs undergo minimal conjugation changes across persons and genders, and that nouns carry no grammatical gender.
+The abundance of accessible learning resources also helps streamline the acquisition process.

 Are there languages that are objectively harder than English?

-Languages such as Arabic, Mandarin, Japanese, and Hungarian are routinely classified as more difficult than English by language institutes, particularly for English speakers.
-This is usually due to entirely different writing systems, grammar rules, and sounds.
+Languages such as Arabic, Mandarin, Japanese, and Hungarian are consistently classified as more difficult than English by language training institutions, particularly for English speakers.
+This typically results from fundamentally different writing systems, grammar structures, and phonetic inventories.

 How long does it take to become fluent in English?

-Time to fluency varies, but language training organizations estimate that reaching professional working proficiency in English may require 600–750 hours of study for learners with similar-language backgrounds.
-The process can take considerably longer for those coming from unrelated linguistic traditions.
+Time to fluency varies considerably, but according to the U.S. Department of State’s Foreign Service Institute, achieving professional working proficiency in English may require 600–750 hours of study for learners from similar-language backgrounds.
+Those from unrelated linguistic traditions may require substantially more time.

 Does exposure to English media help learners pick up the language faster?

-Yes, regular exposure to English-language television, music, and online content improves listening skills and helps learners internalize grammar and vocabulary in real-world contexts.
-Passive exposure complements formal study and boosts overall fluency.
+Regular exposure to English-language television, music, and online content improves listening comprehension and helps learners internalize grammar and vocabulary in authentic contexts.
+Passive exposure complements formal instruction and supports overall fluency development.